2024 Urban & Community Forestry Grants

 Application

-There is a common grant application is available to apply to all three of the Vermont Urban & Community Forestry Program's 2024 grant categories.
-Applications must be submitted using the online Microsoft form.
+Use the new common grant application form to apply to all three of the Vermont Urban & Community Forestry Program's 2024 grant categories..

-Please use the grant application worksheet to develop your application and transfer your answers into the online application form.
+We recommend using the grant application worksheet below to develop your application and transfer your answers into the online application form.

-Grant applications must be submitted using the form below.
-Applications cannot be saved or restarted.
+Applications cannot be saved or restarted once in the form application.
 Use the grant application worksheet to develop, edit, and save your work.

 Grant Application Worksheet (Word doc)